samdindyal/ConwaysGameOfLife/README.md

 ./A1 file 4

-Where the input file is a file called "file" and the number of threads going to be created is 4.
+Where the directory of the input file is represented by "file" and the number of threads going to be created is 4.
 It can also be run with a single command line argument, being the directory of the input file and the syntax for that is as follows:

 ./A1 file

-Where "file" is the input file.
+Where "file" is the directory of input file.
 If executed this way, it will run with a single thread.

 I have created some test files and have put them in the "res" folder in the root directory of this repository.
 Feel free to try them out.